openstatusHQ/vercel-edge-ping/README.md

 > If you host your services on Vercel and want to make sure the provider is up, this is a bad idea as the edge ping depends on Vercel itself.
 Instead, it is good to keep uptime of your own services like hosted APIs, getting latency over time, or be informed whenever your services are not responding as expected.

 If you are on a pro plan on vercel, you are allowed for _Unlimited cron invocations_ instead of _Triggered once a day_.
 Fork and change the `vercel.json` content to whatevery cron you'd like to.
 Use [crontab.guru](https://crontab.guru) to quickly edit and validate the cron expression.

+Test the notifications with [openstat.us](https://openstat.us) where you can define the returned status code with ease.